5 takeaways from the Capitol riot criminal cases, one year later

 Loading...

 Early on, it was clear that the Capitol riot was violent.
 More than 140 police officers suffered injuries at the hands of the mob.
-Still, as the Justice Department has released more and more videos of the attack, and additional charges have been filed against rioters, it's become increasingly clear just how violent that day was.
+Still, as the Justice Department has released more and more videos of the attack and as additional charges have been filed against rioters, it has become increasingly clear just how violent that day was.

 Some pro-Trump commentators and politicians have asserted that the rioters were "unarmed."
 This is false.